chrislee12189/T1A3/readme.md

 - **Diagram/Flowcharting** - (used to visual how the app would function and communicate with itself)
 - **Slide Decks** - (used to present functionality,planning, design processes)
 - **Hand written journal/drawings** - (used to quickly scribble ideas out and solve functionality issues)
+### ACCESS TO TRELLO AND DIAGRAMS WILL BE PROVIDED VIA PRESENTATION, GITHUB AND SUBMITTED WITH ASSIGNMENT

+## CODE STYLE CONVENTIONS:
+This terminal applicationw was written in accorance to standard python conventions.

 #  FEATURES
 ## THE THREE FEATURES OF MY TERMINAL APP ARE: